gcordner/myriamgurba2022/plugins/post-expirator/readme.txt

 ## Display the Expiry Date in Your Content

-PublishPress Future allows you to automatically show the expiry date inside your articles.
+PublishPress Future allows you to place automatically show the expiry date inside your articles.
 The expiry will be added at the bottom of your post.

 [Click here to see the Footer Display options](https://publishpress.com/knowledge-base/footer-display/).